La Crosse Regional Airport: History

-The La Crosse Airport can accommodate the largest aircraft.
-One of the largest passenger jets, the Boeing 747 Air Force One (AF1), has made overnight trips to this airport with every U.S. President for the last 20 years [when?].
+The La Crosse Municipal Airport was first dedicated as a Class IV airfield on March 1, 1947.
+Prior, air traffic in La Crosse was hosted at Salzer Field which first opened in 1919 on the city's south side.

+The city opened the present day public terminal in 1988.
+Various hangar and facility expansions and upgrades occurred in the years following.

 In 1998 President Bill Clinton flew to La Crosse in AF1 Boeing 707 (VC-137C SAM 26000).
 This was the last time a US President flew on this plane, which was retired to the National Museum of the United States Air Force in Dayton, Ohio.
+Other presidents who have flown into La Crosse's airport include Truman, Ford, Bush 43, Clinton, Bush 41, and Obama.

 One of the world's largest cargo jets, a Russian Antonov An-124, has flown to La Crosse airport.
 The US military C-5A cargo and KC-10 Extender cargo/refueling jets have been at the annual summer Deke Slayton Airshow (area astronaut), Airfest at the airport, along with vintage and modern military and private planes.
 The show has also featured the US Navy Blue Angels and the US Air Force Thunderbirds.

 In the past, Sun Country Airlines has flown DC-10 (380 passenger seats) on charter flights from La Crosse to other cities.
 The New Orleans Saints NFL football team flew the 180-seat Delta Air Lines Boeing 757 planes each week to La Crosse for summer camp, and to and from NFL cities for pre-season games.

 The airport's control tower was one of 143 towers slated for closure by the FAA due to the 2013 federal sequester.
 However, the closures did not occur after Congress restored funding to the FAA.

+In 2013 the La Crosse Municipal Airport was renamed and rebranded to La Crosse Regional Airport, in an effort to reflect its broader reach for commercial air access across the region.
+A multi-year remodel began later that year.

+In 2016 the La Crosse Regional Airport completed its $14 million remodel featuring a new security checkpoint, mechanical and electrical systems, a new restaurant and bar, and reconfigured gates on the terminal's upper level.
+That year 200,000 passengers traveled through the airport.

+As of 2026 commercial air at La Crosse Regional Airport is provided by Allegiant Air, American Airlines, and United Airlines.
+Airport officials are working to return Delta Airlines service which would provide a fourth major carrier.